A detailed, 10-step guide to follow when designing a small business website.

 - Select the right domain extension.
 You’ll want to consider .com, .co.uk or otherwise.
 Of course, much of this depends on availability, but in general, you’ll want to choose .com, as this is the easiest for customers to remember.
 Tech companies should consider .co or .io, and if your brand is very location specific, say, located in Spain, you’ll want to consider .es, or .co.uk if in the U.K.

 - Consider your host.
 Just like in real life, some hosts are better than others.
 Generally speaking, you can expect to pay between £2.50 to £6 per month for basic web hosting.
-My personal recommendation is Pixel Internet, which has packages starting at just £2.49 per month — including an SSL certificate, which brings me to my next point
+For US-based websites I recommend Green Geeks* who offer eco-friendly web hosting starting at $2.49 per month.
+For UK websites, my personal recommendation is Pixel Internet*, which has packages starting at just £2.49 per month.

 - Don’t forget an SSL certificate.
 These are small files that attach a virtual key to your website.
 Basically, an SSL certificate allows for secure connections and authenticates your website.
 Not having this makes your site easy prey to hackers.
 Plus, Google tends to prioritise websites with valid SSL certificates.
 So, make sure your host includes this important extra.
 In many cases, an SSL certificate is free, but this could be a deciding factor when choosing your web host.